smsoltan/MD/README.md

 V_{LJ} = 4\epsilon\left(\left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6}\right) + const
 $$

-where$~\epsilon$ is the depth of the density well and$~\sigma $ is the value of $r$ for which the potential starts to be very small.
+where$~ \epsilon$ is the depth of the density well and$~ \sigma $ is the value of $r$ for which the potential starts to be very small.
 Due to that, a cut-off is introduced: the above equation is used only for $r < R\_C $ and the potential is taken to be 0 otherwise.
-In order for the potential to be continuous at$~r=R\_C$, the constant is taken to be equal
+In order for the potential to be continuous at$~ r=R\_C$, the constant is taken to be equal

 $$
 const = -4\epsilon\left(\left(\frac{\sigma}{R\_C}\right)^{12} - \left(\frac{\sigma}{R\_C}\right)^{6}\right)
 $$

-In the simulation,$~R\_C=2.5\sigma $.
-Both$~\sigma $ and the mass of the particle are used as units in the simulation and hence are set to 1 by definition.
+In the simulation,$~ R\_C=2.5\sigma $.
+Both $~ \sigma $ and the mass of the particle are used as units in the simulation and hence are set to 1 by definition.

 In principle to simulate MD one has to check the mutual interaction of every pair of particles.
 But, given the cut-off, some optimization may be introduced.
 For a given particle, one could assign a list - so called Verlet list - of particles that have the chance to interact in the near future.
-This list is actualized every specified number of steps, by finding all the particles that are closer than certain threshold$~R\_M $ .
+This list is actualized every specified number of steps, by finding all the particles that are closer than certain threshold$~ R\_M $ .
 This number of steps is usually given as a constant of simulation (dependent on other parameters).
-Here, a more `"`paranoid`"` version was implemented: this number is calculated based on the largest velocity $v\_{max}$ registered since the last actualization:$~R\_M - R\_C \simeq m\cdot 2v\_{max} \cdot h$, where $~m$ is the number of steps until next actualization and$~h$ is the timestep of the simulation.$~R\_M$ was taken to be equal$~3.3\sigma$.
+Here, a more `"`paranoid`"` version was implemented: this number is calculated based on the largest velocity $v\_{max}$ registered since the last actualization:$~ R\_M - R\_C \simeq m\cdot 2v\_{max} \cdot h$, where $~ m$ is the number of steps until next actualization and$~ h$ is the timestep of the simulation.$~ R\_M$ was taken to be equal$~ 3.3\sigma$.

 Initially, particles are located on a cubic grid with random velocities.
 In each step of a simulation, new positions and velocities are calculated by the Verlet algorithm (that approximates the proper Newton dynamics):